Top 15 Suburbs to live in St. Louis for 2023

 Most people who live in Clarkson Valley just say they live in Chesterfield, but if you want to be technical, Clarkson Valley is a separate municipality of its own.

-Clarkson Valley is mostly comprised of the neighborhoods surrounding Forest Hills Country Club.
+Clarkson Valley is mainly comprised of the neighborhoods surrounding Forest Hills Country Club.

 Clarkson Valley’s neighborhoods are full of luxurious estates, custom-built homes, and private lots.